tgregory98/GPPD-analysis/README.md

 # **GPPD-analysis**
 **Some simple data analysis using SQL (SQLite), Jupyter Notebooks and Matplotlib.
 I used the Global Power Plant Database, an open database coordinated by the World Resources Institute and Google Earth Outreach, and the GDP (current US$) database from World Bank.**

 My focus is to evaluate how green (in terms of power plants only) the [top 10 economies of Europe](https://europe.businesschief.com/leadership/2285/Top-10-economies-in-Europe) are, and to then ask why this might be.
 These are the only 10 countries considered in this project.
 Also I designed this project **only** for the programming skills, and not for the statistics involved.
-Topics included:
+The skills included:

 - Basic SQL; CREATE TABLE, DROP TABLE, SELECT, WHERE, ORDER BY, AS.
 - Intermediate SQL; GROUP BY, INNER JOIN, CAST, CASE, aggregate functions, subqueries.